sarathsaimanikanta/book-finder/README.md

 - [OpenLibrary](https://openlibrary.org/) for providing the free book data API
 - [Create React App](https://create-react-app.dev/) for the development setup
-- Claude & Claude Code LLM for helping in rectifying errors and adding new features
+- Claude, Claude Code & Preplexcity LLM for helping in rectifying errors and adding new features

 ## 📧 **Contact**